mindkin/hourfleet/docs/youconfigure.md

 				},
 				"Timing": {
-					"FlagFallPeriodMinutes": 15, // A rental completed in less than this time, incurs no usage charge "ReservationPeriodMinutes": 15, // How long the car is reserved for the borrower to use before it expires and becomes available for others to reserve
+					"FlagFallPeriodMinutes": 15, // A rental completed in less than this time, incurs no usage charge "ReservationPeriodMinutes": 15, // How long the car is reserved for the borrower to use before it expires and becomes available for others to reserve.
-					"RejectionPeriodMinutes": 15, // How long after the car is reserved (or after it is used) can the borrower reject it and not be charged usage fees
+					"RejectionPeriodMinutes": 15, // How long after the car is reserved (or after it is used) can the borrower reject it and not be charged usage fees.
 					"LateFees": {
-						"GracePeriodMinutes": 15 // How long after the maximum usage, that late fees start accumulating }
+						"GracePeriodMinutes": 15 // How long after the maximum usage, do late fees start accumulating.
+					}
 				}
 			}